Ragnhild Tregagås: Sentencing and conviction

-Medieval Norway (11th–14th centuries)
+Medieval Norway

 In the early 14th century, between 1316 and 1319, Sweden elected their new king, three-year-old Magnus Eriksson.
 King Magnus IV soon became the king of Norway as well, after his grandfather, King Håkon V, died.
 In 1332, Magnus also took control of Denmark, making him the ruler of most of Scandinavia in the early 14th century.
 On the local level, Norwegian authorities were viewed as corrupt and criminal cases were mostly handled locally rather than at higher levels.
-Beginning before the reign of King Magnus IV, efforts to change society were done by both the monarchy and the church, linking the laws of the land with the church's views.
+Beginning before the reign of King Magnus IV, efforts to change society were made by both the monarchy and the church, linking the laws of the land with the church's views.
 This connection likely led to the anti-witchcraft legislation and later witch trials (mentioned under the Norwegian Paganism, Witchcraft, and Magic section), as the country moved away from its Pagan past toward its Christian future.
 Because King Magnus IV was a child when Ragnhild was accused of witchcraft and crimes were tried on the local level, the Christian clergy had the final say in her trial.
 Being the first witch trial in Norwegian history, Ragnhild's trial set some precedent for the later trials, namely for sentencing and legislation to align with Christian beliefs rather than older, Pagan-like practices of witchcraft.

 Christianization of Norway

 During the late 13th century, Norwegian Vikings also experience a sudden shift in acceptability with the influence of Christianity.
-King Hákon Haakon IV Haakonsson embarked on a 1247 crusade by invitation of the French king, Louis IX, and was reportedly embarrassed by the Viking's behavior.
+King Hákon Haakon IV Haakonsson embarked on a 1247 crusade by invitation of the French king, Louis IX, and was reportedly embarrassed by the Vikings' behavior.
 Due to their wild behavior, the Hirdskrá, Law of the Hird, was created in order to regulate what behavior was honorable and what was not.
-The Hirdskrá promises that there would always be a possibility of salvation and that all behavior could be fixed.
-These hirdmen would swear oaths to their king that would be broken when the king died, a new oath would need to be sworn to his successor.
-These oaths and written regulations born from King Hákon's embarrassment of his hirdmen's behavior before the French King, who ruled over a very Christian land, can also be attributed to how the religious and legal demographics were changing in medieval Norway.
-The recognized social or belief systems, like Nordic paganism or Norwegian Vikings, were beginning to be dismantled as their values and practices did not align with the Christian religion growing across the nation.
+The Hirdskrá promised that there would always be a possibility of salvation and that all behavior could be fixed.
+These hirdmen would swear oaths to their king that would be broken when the king died, and a new oath would need to be sworn to his successor.
+These oaths and written regulations, born out of King Hákon's embarrassment over his hirdmen's behavior before the French King, who ruled over a very Christian land, can also be attributed to how the religious and legal demographics were changing in medieval Norway.
+The recognized social or belief systems of Norwegian Vikings, like Nordic paganism, were beginning to be dismantled as their values and practices did not align with the Christian religion growing across the nation.